Methotrexate use while Breastfeeding

 A woman was given a single intramuscular dose of 65 mg (50 mg/square meter) of methotrexate for ectopic pregnancy.
 Six milk samples were obtained from 1 to 24 hours after the dose.
 Methotrexate was undetectable (<22.7 mcg/L) in all milk samples.

 A woman with rheumatoid arthritis received hydroxychloroquine, sulfasalazine and prednisone 10 mg daily during pregnancy and postpartum.
 On day 151 postpartum, methotrexate 25 mg was given subcutaneously.
 Breastmilk samples were obtained at 2, 12 and 24 hours after the dose.
 Milk levels were 0.05 micromolar (22.7 mcg/L) in all samples which was considered detectable, but not quantifiable.
-If the infant were fully breastfed, it would receive 3.4 mcg/kg in the first 24 hours after administration, or about 1% of the weight-adjusted maternal dosage.
+A fully breastfed infant would receive 3.4 mcg/kg in the first 24 hours after administration, or about 1% of the weight-adjusted maternal dosage.

 Infant Levels.
 Relevant published information was not found as of the revision date.